marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.4.2 =
+* Fixed: error with uploading PNG files when EXIF extension is available
 * Fixed: invalid encoding of UTF-8 characters in localized texts
 * Fixed: the plugin cannot be deleted in WordPress 4.6 and above